helloJulie/Thesis/README.md

 ```

 ### Creating separate table with daily changes in price
+To construct the portfolios, daily returns of the selected stocks and the WIG index were calculated using formula [rate of return](https://github.com/helloJulie/Thesis/blob/main/formulas/rate%20of%20return%20for%20a%20given%20period/%E2%80%8Erate%20of%20return%20for%20a%20given%20period.%E2%80%8E1.jpeg).

 ```sql
 WITH CombinedTable AS (
     SELECT TO_CHAR(TO_DATE(s.Date::TEXT, 'YYYYMMDD'), 'DD/MM/YYYY') AS Date,